Updated on January 12, 2016 - What’s new »

 - LinkedIn: http://www.linkedin.com/static?key=privacy_policy

-How Do I Turn Off Cookies?
+How Do I Turn Off Cookies or Similar Technologies?

 You can configure your browser to accept cookies, reject cookies or notify you when a cookie is being used.
-However, if you configure your browser to reject cookies, you may not be able to use Evernote products or services that require you to sign in or take advantage of all the features of Evernote.
+However, if you configure your browser to reject cookies, you may not be able to use Evernote products or services that require you to sign in or take advantage of all the features of the Evernote Service.
 In addition, information at the links above can help you disable specific cookies related to web site performance and marketing.

 If you do not want to receive tracking pixels, you will need to disable HTML images in your email client, but that may affect your ability to view images in other email that you receive.